 Spreds invites the investors to help empower entrepreneurs through funding on our platform.

-Our investors have a responsibility to inform themselves about the investments they choose to make, and carefully consider their risk tolerance before making any investments.
-Although we have tried to make a good summary on this page, you should always read the Terms of Investment in full as well as the details of each investment opportunity before making an investment.
+Our investors have a responsibility to inform themselves about the investments they choose to make and carefully consider their risk tolerance before making any investments.
+Although we have tried to make a good summary on this page, you should always read the Information Note in full as well as the details of each investment opportunity before making an investment.

 Early-stage companies, including start-ups and scale-ups, face a competitive market.